-Using Littlelamb reusable nappies will save you heaps of money and will help to reduce the environmental impact of your little one.
+Using reusable nappies will save you heaps of money and will massively reduce your little ones carbon footprint.

 If you trundle down to your local supermarket and pick up single-use disposable nappies with your shopping you probably will not realise the cost over two and a half years.

 NHS Paediatricians suggest that newborns' nappies should be changed 10-12 times a day and older babies about six times, ending with just one nappy being used at night-time.